aws-samples/serverless-patterns/eventbridge-stepfunction-lambda-getfunctionstatus/README.md

-# EventBridge Scheduler to invoke Step Functions to get the List of Inactive functions
+# EventBridge Scheduler to invoke Step Functions to get the List of Inactive Lambda functions

 This pattern will create a one time schedule in EventBridge Scheduler with State machine as Target & Invoke the Lambda ListFunctions & GetFunction API using the SDK integration in Step Functions and publish the List of Inactive functions to SNS Topic.